Fynmn/pollice/README.md

 ## Features

 ### Key Features
+- [x] User Sign-up, Login, Logout
+- [x] User Can Vote
+- [x] User Can View Results in Real-time
+- [x] User Can View News and Updates
+- [x] User Can View About Page
+- [x] User Can Edit their Profile Page
 - [x] Admin Login, Logout
 - [x] Admin Can Add Candidates
 - [x] Admin Can Toggle ON/OFF the Voting